 3 Phases of Soft Tissue Healing with Physical Therapy

-When you’re hurting, it’s natural to just want the pain to stop.
-But it’s helpful to understand what your body is going through, and how physical therapy can help.
+When you’re hurting, it’s natural to want the pain to stop.
+Fortunately, physical therapy works as a remedy for many types of pain.

 What You Need to Know About Each Stage of Healing